 - Navigate to the Splash page section.

-- Using the Authentication Method drop-down menu, select my Active Directory server.
+- Using the Sign-on with drop-down menu, select Active Directory.

 - Click on Add a server and input the IP address of the domain controller.